horiid/blog/_posts/2021-12-21-introduction-to-cyber-threat-intelligence-for-novice(myself included).md

         - Tactical
             - Incident Response Team, which uses IoCs and summarized TTPs.
         - Strategic
-            - Managements who invest the security team.
-They tend to focus on the highly generalized TTPs and actual campaigns.
+            - The management who invest the security team.
+They tend to focus on generalized TTPs and summarized campaigns.
         - Third Party
             - Many organizations are in the Threat Information sharing group in any forms.
 Each organization needs to make the rules or standards on how to work with the group.